sentenial/developer-docs/pages/prodOpenBanking/ob_emlaunching.md

 ````

-The funtion takes three parameters:
+The function takes three parameters:
 1. The `creditorSchemeId` (i.e. the SUN; 123456 in the example above).
 1. The `userInterfaceIdentifier` (772d0ef5-596b-43de-a6a0-832c9ab7a7a5 in the example above)
 1. The `url` (https://sandbox.nuapay.com/tpp-ui/)